-Woza has set a long-term goal of developing adequate soccer resources for youth players in northern KwaZulu-Natal Province, starting with partnering with Sheldon Hughes and Mtuba Football Academy to build one soccer field on donated land outside Mtubatuba.
+As a 501(c)(3) nonprofit organization, Woza has set a long-term goal of developing adequate soccer resources for youth players in northern KwaZulu-Natal Province, starting with partnering with Sheldon Hughes and Mtuba Football Academy to build one soccer field on donated land outside of the town of Mtubatuba.

 One of the reasons Woza is so excited to partner with Mtuba Football Academy is the passion and dedication of its director, Sheldon Hughes.

 Our founder Chris encountered Sheldon in 2010 soon after arriving in Mtubatuba to work for a local development organization focused on fighting HIV/AIDS.
 After his rugby teammates told Chris about "that crazy old Malaysian electrician" who was teaching a couple hundred Zulu boys to play soccer on Saturday mornings, he promptly signed up as a volunteer coach with Sheldon's academy.
 Within a few months Chris could see how deeply committed Sheldon was to local youth soccer players.
 He decided he would do whatever he could to assist him with his dream of building an academy that not only taught soccer but also actively encouraged life skills, education and health initiatives for its players and their families.

 Sheldon currently runs the Mtuba Football Academy out of a local private school's rugby and soccer complex, but the space is far from adequate for the 200 boys he and his volunteer staff work with every week.
 The arrangement with the school is also uncertain, and Sheldon lives in fear of losing access to his training fields if the wrong person at the majority-white school decides the Zulu soccer kids are too much of a nuisance.